Operant-Tech: Vita - Douglas Johnson

 Duration: October 2005 – April 2007

-Duties: Developed computer-based training programs to help psychiatrists and nurses choose evidence-based treatments for depression and bipolar disorder (view sample).
+Duties: Developed computer-based training programs to help psychiatrists and nurses choose evidence-based treatments for depression and bipolar disorder.

 Contact: C. Richard Spates, Ph.D.